-The 1997 Shareholders Agreement provides that, except under limited circumstances (including issuances of securities under stock option plans or in connection with acquisitions), the Company shall provide preemptive rights to acquire the Company's securities to each of Coflexip, First Reserve and the Executive Directors.
-In the event of any public offering by the Company and subject to certain limitations, Coflexip and First Reserve may have the opportunity to acquire their pro rata share unless the managing underwriters for such offering believe it would materially and adversely affect the marketability of such offering.
+The 1997 Shareholders Agreement provides that, except under limited circumstances (including issuances of securities under stock option plans or in connection with acquisitions), the Company shall provide preemptive rights to acquire the Company's securities to Coflexip and the Executive Directors.
+In the event of any public offering by the Company and subject to certain limitations, Coflexip may have the opportunity to acquire their pro rata share unless the managing underwriters for such offering believe it would materially and adversely affect the marketability of such offering.